Neurofibrillary tangle: Traumatic brain injury

 Traumatic brain injury can refer to acute injury that generally occurs once (such as in automobile accidents) or chronic repetitive brain injury as occurs in boxing and certain other sports in which concussions are common, such as American football.
-In cases of severe, acute traumatic brain injury, the protein amyloid beta (Aβ) (which is associated with amyloid plaques) can accumulate in the brain, often in the absence of tauopathy; in contrast, tauopathy with neurofibrillary tangles and neuropil threads is the main abnormality following repetitive mild brain injury (a disorder referred to as chronic traumatic encephalopathy (CTE)), (previously called dementia pugilistica).
+In cases of severe, acute traumatic brain injury, the protein amyloid beta (Aβ) (which is associated with amyloid plaques) can accumulate in the brain, often in the absence of tauopathy; in contrast, tauopathy with neurofibrillary tangles and neuropil threads is the main abnormality following repetitive mild brain injury (a disorder referred to as chronic traumatic encephalopathy, or CTE).

 The distribution of tau pathology in CTE differs from that in other neurodegenerative disorders such as Alzheimer's disease.
 In CTE, the early appearance of hyperphosphorylated tau in neurons (and astrocytes) is most obvious around blood vessels and in the depths of the sulci, where the shear forces during head impact are most impactful.
 These forces are thought to cause elongated structures such as blood vessels and axons to stretch abnormally, stimulating the abnormal accumulation of tau within cells.
 As CTE advances, tauopathy appears in an increasing number of brain areas.